Should I adopt a kitten? Nine things to consider.

 So, before you jump right into getting a cat, read these 9 things every cat owner should know before officially deciding to get a cat.

-First and most importantly, as a potential cat owner, you must remember that cats are VERY different from dogs.
+First and most importantly, as a potential kitten adopter and future cat owner, you must remember that cats are VERY different from dogs.
 They do not require walks like dogs, but most of the time their behavior is not the same as a dog either.
 That is not a bad thing, they are just different.
 Cats will not play fetch with you (usually, there are some cats who love fetch), and will not want constant petting and attention as a dog.
-If you are wanting a dog-like cat, you will be very disappointed in almost any cat you adopt.
+If you are wanting a dog-like cat, you will be very disappointed in kitten adoption.

 In order to be the best future cat owner for your little buddy, you must make sure you are in the right mindset for a cat.
 Cats sleep during the day, require less exercise than dogs, and are usually wary of humans wanting them all the time.
 There are of course pros and cons to all the differences between dogs and cats, but it is very important that you understand them before making a mistake.